eneam/positions-solr-highlighter/README.md

   - *false: return snippets with positions (default)

-- hl.fragsize default to 100 to control the length of the snippets
+- hl.fragsize default to 100 to control the length of the snippets (0 for all text)

 - hl.offsets